rendajs/manual/manual/en/studio-windows/main.md

 added.
 Naturally, you can also resize windows by dragging their edges around.

 This way you can customize your workspace to your own preferences.

-## Windows and Content Windows

-Because each window can have multiple tabs in it, Renda has two distinguished concepts for windows:

-- **Windows** are the full areas you see on the screen, they are the ones that you can resize.
-- **Content windows** are the individual tabs and their content.

-We'll use 'content window' and 'tab' interchangeably throughout this manual.